-According to the RSM US Middle Market Business Index (MMBI) Cybersecurity Special Report, 15% of middle market executives indicated that their companies experienced a data breach in the last year, up from 13% in 2018 and a significant jump from 5% just four years ago.
-Additionally, more than half of respondents believe that an attempt to illegally access their company’s data or systems is likely this year.
-While large TMT companies such as Yahoo and Equifax might get the attention and cyberattack headlines, middle market businesses are feeling the cyberthreat target on their backs as well.
+According to the RSM US Middle Market Business Index (MMBI) 2021 Cybersecurity Special Report, 28% of middle market executives indicated that their companies experienced a data breach in the last year, up from 18% in 2020.
+Additionally, 64% of respondents anticipate that unauthorized users will attempt to access their company’s data or systems in 2021.
+While large TMT companies such as SolarWinds, Yahoo and Equifax might get the attention and cyberattack headlines, middle market businesses are feeling the cyberthreat target on their backs as well.

 In addition to combatting the increasing number of cyberthreats, businesses, including TMT companies, are also challenged with addressing a surge of regulatory compliance as a growing number of countries and states are beginning to enact cybersecurity legislation to improve data protection.
-For instance, many businesses are required to comply with the European Union’s General Data Protection Regulation (GDPR) as well as U.S. legislation like the California Consumer Protection Act (CCPA), slated to take effect in 2020.
-However, companies have been slow to develop compliancy processes.
-According to the cyber report, only 40% of respondents were familiar with the requirements of GDPR or other privacy regulations such as CCPA and the Health Insurance Portability and Accountability Act.
+For instance, many businesses are required to comply with the European Union’s General Data Protection Regulation (GDPR) as well as U.S. legislation like the California Consumer Privacy Act (CCPA).
+Historically, many companies have been slow to develop compliancy processes.
+According to RSM’s cybersecurity report, “55% of executives are familiar with the requirements of the GDPR, another significant jump from last year’s data (39%).”

 What should TMT businesses do?

-To address this increasing cyberthreat environment, it’s important for TMT companies to adopt a variety of measures to fortify the perimeter of their businesses while also strengthening internal processes and systems.
-While cyberthreat resources might be strapped, there are a variety of basic blocking and tackling efforts that can be done to strengthen data security.
+To address the increasing cyberthreat environment, it’s important for TMT companies to adopt a variety of measures to fortify the digital perimeter of their businesses while also strengthening internal processes and systems.
+While cyberthreat resources might be strapped, there are a variety of basic blocking and tackling efforts that can strengthen data security.
 Note the following five tips: